 From 2015 until 2020, our large barn housed a horse rescue operation.
 When the manager moved to Fayetteville, we decided to see if we could use the building for events.
 A week after the last horse moved out, we organized a concert.
 We were concerned about the health and safety of those attending so we carefully marked off spaces outdoors for social distancing and built a stage for two local bands.
 Just before the concert, it started to rain so everyone ran to the barn.
 There was plenty of room for people to spread out on lawn chairs and the bands were able to perform.
 The bands and the audience loved the acoustics of the high wood ceilings and so our venture into barn concerts was born.

-We continue to hold concerts once a month from late Spring to early Fall.
 In September 2021 we had our first major event when the annual Arkansas Traditional Fiddlers contest was held in the barn.
-By then we had a stage, a dance floor, festival lighting, sound system, to accommodate the event.
+By then we had a stage, a dance floor, festival lighting, and a sound system to accommodate the event.
 The Gathering Place food kitchen operated a concession stand.
 As a result, the fiddlers and other groups are booking future events.
 Several bands from all over the state have requested bookings.
 Two groups came back after their concerts to do recordings because of the acoustics.
-The music reflects the unique blend of styles that reflect old traditions, recent imports, and contemporary creativity.
+The music reflects the unique blend of styles that honor old traditions, recent imports, and contemporary creativity.
 Once again, great music reverberates through the Meadow Creek valley.